 Bear Creek Rehabilitation

-The project will establish stream buffers consistent with the City’s Critical Areas Ordinance with allowance for the Washington State Department of Transportation (WSDOT) “Stage 3” widening of the SR520 freeway adjacent to Bear Creek.
-The existing asphalt path will be relocated and augmented with a soft-surface parallel path and “side-routes” that will allow people to walk over to the stream and to view and interact with (a much improved) Bear Creek.
+The project establishes stream buffers consistent with the City’s Critical Areas Ordinance with allowance for the Washington State Department of Transportation (WSDOT) “Stage 3” widening of the SR 520 freeway adjacent to Bear Creek.
+The parallel path and “side-routes” allow people to walk over to the stream and to view and interact with (a much improved) Bear Creek.

 The rehabilitated overbank areas will address flood conveyance issues and will provide other habitat improvements.